johnwarden/deliberati/content/post/2021-10-04-argument-model.md

 Making the distinction between premise and warrant allows us to cleanly distinguish between **premise arguments** and **warrant arguments**.

 In the chart below, we have added two arguments that oppose 𝐵. The argument with premise (𝐺) *the signature was forged*, opposes the premise (𝐵) *the defendant signed a confession*.
 It is a reason asserted for believing that 𝐵 is not true.
 We call this a **premise argument**.
-The argument with premise (𝐶) *the defendant retracted her confession*, opposes the *warrant* of the argument with premise 𝐵 -- the belief that 𝐵 is a good reason to accept 𝐴. We call this a **warrant argument**.
+The argument with premise (𝐶) *the defendant retracted her confession*, opposes the *warrant* of the argument with premise 𝐵 -- the claim that 𝐵 is a good reason to accept 𝐴. We call this a **warrant argument**.

 <img src="/assets/images/distributed-bayesian-reasoning/argument-graph-with-argument-types.svg"